 I had to attack.

 My foot snapped out and landed on his leg.
 A sharp crack rang out as he sunk to one knee.
-He barely managed to look up before I pushed the staff down onto his head with my entire weight.
+He barely managed to look up before I shoved the staff down onto his head with my entire weight.
 The blow sent him across the floor as his sword skittered off to the side.

 My heart raced as I lifted my staff up once more.
-The end that had been pushed into the floor was now free.
-I lifted it into the air and swung it with all my might.
+The end that had been pushed into the floor was now free, so I lifted it into the air and swung it with all my might.
 The two-handed blow caught my opponent on the side of his head, which again rewarded me with a sickening crack.

 I’d won, again.